List of saints of Iceland

-Saint Thorlak Thorhallsson
+Thorlak Thorhallsson

-St. Thorlak Thorhallsson (Icelandic: Þorlákur Þórhallsson) is the only canonized saint native to Iceland, and since 1984 has functioned formally as the country's patron saint despite centuries of devotion.
+Thorlak Thorhallsson (Icelandic: Þorlákur Þórhallsson) is the only canonized saint native to Iceland, and since 1984 has functioned formally as the country's patron saint despite centuries of devotion.

 By the time of his birth, the Catholic Church was firmly established in Iceland following contention between Norwegian and German missionaries with native pagan religions in the two centuries preceding.

 Thorlak was born into an aristocratic family in Hlíðarendi in 1133, Thorlak's parents noticed his budding intellectual capabilities and asked a local priest to instruct him.
 He was ordained a priest at age 18, and subsequently studied in Paris and perhaps England.
 After returning to Iceland in 1165, he founded a monastery of Canons Regular and devoted himself to a life of contemplative prayer.

 He was ordained a bishop by Augustine of Nidaros in 1178 and worked to reform the Church and religious life in Iceland.
 He died on December 23, 1193, and his relics were translated to the cathedral of Skálholt in 1198.

 His informal veneration in Iceland began less than a decade following his death with the translation of his earthly remains.
-St. Pope John Paul II canonized him in 1984, instituting his feast of December 23 on the liturgical calendar and designating him as patron saint of Iceland.
+Pope John Paul II canonized him in 1984, instituting his feast of December 23 on the liturgical calendar and designating him as patron saint of Iceland.
 The same pontiff visited Iceland five years following, at which occasion the Icelandic saga Þorláks saga helga (the Saga of Saint Thorlak) was republished in commemoration of the papal visit.